 Having mito can be like having a cell phone running out of battery – only certain apps may run and likely not for long.
 Abi’s body is forced to make these decisions every single day.

 How we Started:

-Members of Homie’s Hope have organized and coordinated benefits to raise over $72,000 in 10 years for the United Mitochondrial Disease Foundation.
+Members of Homie’s Hope have organized and coordinated benefits to raise over $91,000 in 13 years for the United Mitochondrial Disease Foundation.
 Those donations assisted UMDF in funding research to help find a cure for Mitochondrial Disease.
 Given the measurable success of previous fundraisers, along with the realization of the financial strain Mitochondrial Disease can cause, Homie’s Hope was created to assist Mitochondrial affected families while continuing to support the United Mitochondrial Disease Foundation in its on-going research efforts.
 Homie's Hope has now raised over $171,000 for UMDF and Mitochondrial Families.

 What are we up to?

 Currently we are accepting applications to financially assist a Mito family/families.
-In 2018, our donations to Mito families totaled over $23,000 and the assistance for each family ranged from $300 to $8,000!!
-From van modifications to wheelchair ramps to wheel chair stair lifts, we are willing to help any Mito patient who needs it!
+In 2021, our funds totaled over $28,000 and the assistance for each family ranged from $500 to $7000.
+From paying medical bills, helping cover travel expenses for surgeries, to medical devices, we are willing to help any Mito patient who needs it!